Looking for new and better ways to generate B2B leads on LinkedIn?

 Why Use LinkedIn for B2B Lead Generation?

 LinkedIn’s audience is much more specific than other social media platforms like Facebook, Instagram, or YouTube.
 This is one of the biggest reasons it is such a powerful lead generation machine—especially for B2B.

 These stats should give you a little insight into the average LinkedIn user:

-- Half of college graduates are LinkedIn users.
+- Half of the college graduates are LinkedIn users.

-- Nearly half of the LinkedIn users take home more than $75,000 per year.
+- Nearly half of LinkedIn users take home more than $75,000 per year.

 - B2B blogs and websites get 90% of their social traffic from Facebook, LinkedIn, and Twitter, with around half of it coming solely from LinkedIn.

-Looking at these stats, it’s clear to see why LinkedIn is so beneficial in B2B lead generation.
+Looking at these stats, it’s clear to see the power of LinkedIn for B2B lead generation.
 It offers direct access to high-level decision-makers and leverages the power of connections for warm introductions.
 Now, let’s look at exactly how it’s done.

 How to Generate Leads on LinkedIn

 Setting the right LinkedIn lead generation strategies is the key to making the most of the platform.
 Here are tactics that can help you get better results.

 People use LinkedIn to connect with other professionals in their industry or niche or people with similar professional interests.
 What this means for salespeople is that your best customers are probably connected with a lot of other potential great customers on LinkedIn.